Tourism

 Students will learn through a blend of face to face and online learning using digital and teacher resources, textbooks, and online learning and student engagement through eLearn.

-Students will be assessed through direct observation, portfolios, product based methods (reports, presentations) and evidence from the workplace.
+Students will be assessed through direct observation, portfolios, product-based methods (reports, presentations) and evidence from the workplace.

 • Pathways to Further Study